Pisay Pao: Career

+Pao has credited the movie The Motel for showing her there was space for Asian American stories in visual culture.
 Pao was introduced to a talent agent through a friend that was a model.
 Pao stated that she exercised several times per week to prepare for her role in the TV series Z Nation.
 Pao reportedly often attends comic book conventions to meet fans, and has expressed her wish to portray Marvel Comics super hero Storm.
+In addition to film and TV work, she also appeared in the play what you are now, from Sam Chanse, at the Ensemble Studio Theatre in New York.

 Personal life

 Pao has stated that her parents' struggle to escape the Cambodian civil war is an inspiration for her work.